 1. Set goals

 The simplest way to motivate a child to do something is to set goals for them.
 Goals give the child a purpose and direction, which make completing a task easy.
 Goals can be as simple as sleeping on time to wake up early and be on time for the class picnic or completing homework to go and play.
 Goals should be simple.
 They could also be long-term goals about career or relationships, which would be ideal when you are dealing with older kids and teens.

 Remember that no goal is an end in itself.
 It could simply be a step you need to be at to reach towards a long term betterment.

 When you know where to go, what to do, how to do it, and when to do it, it means you have a plan.
 And when you have a plan, it is easy to achieve your goal.
 Planning can motivate your child to move towards a goal, for it gives you direction and guidance in every step of the way.
 Help your child to plan for little things that he or she wants to do.
 Children tend to be in a hurry to get things done.
 They generally jump the steps to reach the target.
-To teach the child to plan, develop some logical thinking.
-Sit with them and plan eg small things like going for an outing.
-What to take, what not to take to play or eat.
+To teach the child to plan and develop some logical thinking, sit with them and plan small things such as going for an outing.
+Help them learn what to take, what not to take to play or eat, etc.